OSHA Manhole Safety Requirements | Major Safety Skip to content

 OSHA Requirements Before Opening a Manhole

-OSHA requires that before a manhole cover can be removed, even for routine maintenance, three potential hazards need evaluation where relevant.
+However, in the 1926.953 Construction Standard for confined space, OSHA is far more specific.
+OSHA states that before a manhole cover can be removed, even for routine maintenance, three potential hazards need evaluation where relevant.
 The three are (1) atmospheric pressure build up, (2) temperature build up, or (3) hazardous atmosphere.

-For most of our customers, entry into street manholes, the third is the most likely hazard.
+So if we take the Construction Standard as defining what "unsafe" means, then for most of our customers, entry into street manholes is the most likely hazard.
 This hazard is checked for with a Confined Space 4-Gas Detector.
 Atmospheric pressure build up or temperature build up are more common in manholes with sealed entry ways in vessels used to store liquids or gases.

 Even before the manhole is opened, it is your responsibility to determine if any of these potential hazards are present and have a plan to mitigate them.
 Note that not all hazards can me mitigated before removing the manhole cover.
 For example, the presence of a hazardous atmosphere will required the introduction of forced air ventilation.